mpramana/great-quotes-blog-cmsi-2021/README.md

-# great quotes blog
+# Hello

-This is a blog filled with a lot of quotes from past or present great thinkers.
+This repo is filled with a lot of wonderful projects from my web app page.
+Just take a look at one!